-Enter the coordinates for the starting point and target point in the first contour element.
+Enter the coordinates for the starting point and target point in the first contour element of the contour.
 Entering the starting point is only possible in the first contour element.
 In subsequent contour elements, the starting point results from the previous contour element in each case.